 “What?When did I say anything about marriage?” her cousin exclaims a bit embarrassed.
-“I only wish to dance with him.”
+“I said wanted to dance with him.”

 She lifts her hand from the wooden beam.
 Fluttering over her palm is a pale yellow glowing dial that orbits around fine interwoven markings.
 These markings are similar to those masking her face.